Anterior ankle impingement

 - Tenderness, inflammation or swelling of the ankle joint

 - Clicking sensation during particular ankle movements

-Your chiropractor or physiotherapist can diagnose anterior ankle impingement from a physical assessment and information about your history.
-You may be advised to obtain x-rays to assist in the assessment.
+Your chiropractor or physiotherapist can diagnose anterior ankle impingement from asking you about your history and conducting a physical assessment of your ankle.
+You may be advised to obtain x-rays to assist in the evaluation.

 Magnetic Resonance Image (MRI): An MRI is useful for a few different reasons.
-It can provide certainty that there is no other foot or ankle pain that could be mimicking anterior ankle impingement.
+It can provide clarity that there is no other foot or ankle problems that could be mimicking anterior ankle impingement.
 An MRI can also show signs of swelling and inflammation in the front of the ankle.
 This can help confirm the patient’s ankle history and physical examination and help plan any future surgery.

 Stage one: pain relief, minimise swelling and injury protection

 Pain is the prime reason that treatment for anterior ankle impingement is sought.

 Rest: Our first approach is to decrease pain caused by provoking postures and movements through active rest.
 The first step is to stop doing the movement or activity that provokes the particular ankle pain.